Generic Repository Pattern in ASP.NET Core MVC

 Now, we need to implement the IGenericRepository interface.
 Add a class file named GenericRepository.cs within the GenericRepository Folder and copy and paste the following code.
 The following GenericRepository<T> class is a generic class and implements the IGenericRepository<T> interface.

-As the above GenericRepository class uses the generic type, T, we can’t access the DbSet as a property on the DbContext object.
-Because we don’t know in advance what DbSet type we need to use, i.e., it may be Employee, Product, Customer, Department, etc. That is why a generic DbSet variable is declared at the top that points to an appropriate DbSet based on the type of T. Then, using that DbSet variable, we are doing the operations.
+As the following GenericRepository class uses the generic type T, we can’t access the DbSet as a property on the DbContext object.
+We don’t know in advance what DbSet type we need to use, i.e., it may be Employee, Department, Project, Salary, etc. That is why a generic DbSet variable is declared at the top that points to an appropriate DbSet based on the type of T. Then, using that DbSet variable, we perform the operations.
+The following code is self-explained, so please go through the comment lines for a better understanding.

 using CRUDinCoreMVC.Models;